-To date, 40 universities have hosted KAEF Fellows, including Duke University, College of William and Mary, Yale University, and University of Denver.
+To date, 43 universities have hosted KAEF Fellows, including Bentley University, American University, University of Missouri, Columbia, and Indiana University - SPEA.
 Aside from providing KAEF Fellows a top-notch education, our university partners also provide tuition cost-sharing.

 Without exception, KAEF Fellows have performed at a high academic level.
 In addition, KAEF Fellows receive an opportunity for valuable practical experience, including:

 - Summer internships – KAEF Fellows are required to intern with a business or organization working in their field of expertise during the summer months.